PostgreSQL Scales Further Than Most Think — Here is How to Push It

 - Tune

-work_mem,shared_buffers,effective_cache_sizefor your hardware.
+work_mem,shared_buffers,effective_cache_sizefor our hardware.
 Use PGTune as a starting point. - Add read replicas to offload read traffic.

 - Partition large tables that grow unboundedly.